therealmyluckyday/drive-sdk-ios-next/README.md

 The tag depends on the version you want to use.
 There is no need to add other CocoaPod dependencies since they will be automatically fetched.

-### Using the distributed framework file

-The AXA DIL Telematic Exchange library can be distributed as `framework` file.
-It already embeds any resources it may need, and is compatible for both the simulator and the ARM architecture.
-The deliverable is a zip file containing the following elements:

-- `README.md`: this readme file
-- `CHANGELOG.md`: description of the changes between each version
-- `TexDriveSDK.framework`: the release version of the library, log outputs are disabled by default
-- `Docs`: developer guides

 The SDK uses some other libraries through CocoaPod.
 You must reference them in your pod file.